top of page

 Standards of Care

-In Aotearoa NZ, we do not yet have our own national Standards of Care document.
+In Aotearoa NZ, we do not yet have a national Standards of Care document.
 Examples from other similar countries are listed below.

 Mortalities in Angelman Syndrome